DevExpress/Logify.Alert.Clients/js/Logify.Alert.NodeJS/README.md

 #### startHandling()

-Commands Logify Alert to start listening to uncaught exceptions and rejections and sending reports for all processed exceptions.
+Commands Logify Alert to start listening to uncaught exceptions and rejections and send reports for all processed exceptions.

 ```javascript
 client.startHandling();